Kris Nelson Community-Based Research Program

 - Community and neighborhood organizations in Minneapolis and St. Paul

 Communities in the Twin Cities are grappling with interconnected challenges and at the same time face persistent disparities.
 The Kris Nelson Community-Based Research Program (Nelson Program) is a unique opportunity for community organizations to engage with the University to co-create approaches that address these public problems.
-The Nelson program provides community organizations and suburban government agencies with community-driven, applied student-based research and technical assistance and creates opportunities for shared understanding and action based on the results.
+The Nelson program provides community organizations and metro area government agencies with community-driven, applied student-based research and technical assistance and creates opportunities for shared understanding and action based on the results.

 The Nelson Program: